wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    PROTIP: In many organizations, to limit the impact of credential loss, they, after approval by the data owner, are the only accounts who can <strong>delete data</strong> which others put "in limbo".

+   They use <a href="#Purview">Microsoft Purview</a>.
 QUESTION: Does Microsoft provide all the tools that Data Stewards need?

 * <strong>Data Scientists</strong> work on AI models using Data Science tools such as Notebooks written in PySpark for Machine Learning.
 The intelligence created can be custom tags that extend generic LLM (Large Language Models) created by others for NLP (Natural Language Processing) and other AI (Artificial Intelligence) capabilities.